DelcioKelson/chat_ocaml/README.md

-# Ahrefs home test task
+# Ocaml chat
-Simple one on one chat written in ocaml.
+Simple one on one chat written in ocaml, using lwt lib.

 ## Execution